dhmit/urop/md/git.md

 Git should now be installed on your computer.
 Once you are finished, you can move on to the **Create a GitHub Account** section.

 ![](./images/git/git_dmg.png)

-## Create a GitHub Account
-Next, you should create a [GitHub account](https://github.com/join) if you don't already have one.

-It is worth noting that you can get added benefits through GitHub and other technology organizations — including unlimited private code repos — by signing up for the [Student Developer Pack.](https://education.github.com/pack)

-If you are unfamiliar with how GitHub works, feel free to take a look at [GitHub's Workflow](https://guides.github.com/introduction/flow/).

 ## Install Atom